ebatesmobile/EBTExtractor/README.md

 #### `- (BOOL)boolForKey:`
 Returns a `BOOL` representation of the value associated with a given key.

+Generally, `YES` will be returned for any non-zero numeric value.

 Original Value                  | `BOOL` Representation
 -------------------------------:|:-------------------------------
 `@YES`                          | `YES`